Gandikota Camping Trip

 The beautiful canyon welcomed us in all its glory.
-Walls of the gorge are multi layered like a cake.
+The walls of the gorge are multi-layered like a cake.

-Orangish brown rocks layered represented millions of year of evolution.
-The Pennar River had cut through these tough rocks for an eternity for us to enjoy this view now.
-I didn’t let its effort go waste and got busy with the camera.
-I moved from one spot to the another to get the best possible picture.
+Orangish brown rocks layered represented millions of years of evolution.
+The Pennar river had cut through these tough rocks for eternity for us to enjoy this view now.
+I didn’t let its effort go to waste and got busy with the camera.
+I moved from one spot to another to get the best possible picture.
 The sunset was divine.

-From the top of gorge the riverbed appeared quite near by and it seemed like a good idea to walk all the way down to camp.
+From the top of the gorge, the riverbed appeared quite nearby and it seemed like a good idea to walk all the way down to camp.

-Somehow we took the nearest path with the help of water pipeline and we get down to the river.
-This was too dangerous it was almost 50 degree steep slope with loose sand and stones.
+Somehow we took the nearest path with the help of a water pipeline and we get down to the river.
+This was too dangerous it was an almost 50-degree steep slope with loose sand and stones.
 But this was the most memorable and unplanned trek we did.

 Here we started preparing our dinner, where Sansar was making veg barbeque and I was preparing for Baati and Baingan Bharta.
 Cow dungs and woods were finally worked out for preparing our dinner and this was such a satisfying moment of the day.

-So I put the Baingan and tomato into fire for quite some time till its baked and took them out, clean them and made baingan bharta in a earthen pot by giving a spicy tadka to it.
+So I put the Baingan and tomato into the fire for quite some time till it’s baked and took them out, clean them, and made baingan bharta in an earthen pot by giving a spicy tadka to it.
 And pour some ghee to get the real flavor.

-Finally our dinner was ready and its aroma was making us so hungry that we cant stop ourself and we started our dinner with barbeque and ended with Baati and Bharta, taste was very smoky and delicious.
-You can imagine after a long day you get such a delicious food and you feel satisfied.
+Finally, our dinner was ready and its aroma was making us so hungry that we can’t stop ourselves and we started our dinner with barbeque and ended with Baati and Bharta, the taste was very smoky and delicious.
+You can imagine after a long day you get such a portion of delicious food and you feel satisfied.

 My friend Sansar also called the nearby campers to have some bites with us and but they finished our food 🙁 but kehte hai “Khane Khane pe likha hai Khane wale ka naam” and it came true here…

-This is how our day ends late in the night with a wonderful memories.
+This is how our day ends late in the night with wonderful memories.

-Next day, Gorge view of river Penna in the early morning with bird chirping sounds was a fantastic view and an amazing spot for a photo shoots.
+The next day, the Gorge view of river Penna in the early morning with bird chirping sounds was a fantastic view and an amazing spot for photo shoots.

 Highlights of this trip